Hot Tub Filter Cleaning: How Often and How to Do It Right

 How do I know what size filter cartridge I need?

 Check your owner’s manual first, it lists the part number.
-If you do not have the manual, measure the old cartridge: diameter at the top and overall length are the two sizing specs.
+If you don’t have the manual, measure the old cartridge: diameter at the top and overall length are the two sizing specs.
 The part number is often printed on the end cap of the cartridge itself.
 When in doubt, bring the old cartridge to the pool supply store for a match.

 For pool filter cleaning steps on swimming pool cartridge systems, see our dedicated pool filter guide.